Ecosystem engagement project aims to build trust, financial support

 For those news outlets participating in engagement projects, Trusting News will provide office hours, one-on-one coaching and online support to execute measurable, meaningful projects.
 This will help local journalists navigate obstacles and implement strategies based on the study’s comprehensive data to bridge the divide.

 “There is national interest in this project,” Collins said.
 “We’ve been sharing and talking about this more, and we’re seeing that it’s pretty unique.
 We’re using the data to understand perceptions of local news and hope to lay the groundwork for building trust and engagement.
-We’re looking for additional collaborative funding because we think this project could be scalable.
+We’re looking for additional collaborative funding because we honestly think this data-driven project is scalable.
 If we can do this in Oklahoma, this can be done anywhere.”

 Oklahoma News Ecosystem Study